 In Sri Lanka, a new kind of bread is about to be marketed which could save the country millions of US dollars in its annual food import bill.

-In Sri Lanka, a new kind of bread is about to be marketed which could save the country millions of US dollars in its annual food import bill.
+Background: In Sri Lanka, a new kind of bread is about to be marketed which could save the country millions of US dollars in its annual food import bill.
 It has come out of a research programme carried out to find ways of making developing countries less dependent on imported food.

 SYNOPSIS: The Ceylon Institute of Scientific and Industrial Research pioneered the research for a new bread recipe that uses rice.
 Sri Lanka has enjoyed bumper rice crops in the last few years, but the popularity of traditional all-wheat bread has meant that Sri Lanka imports 600,000 tons of wheat each year with the government subsidising wheat flour at 72 million US Dollars annually.